ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/README.md

 This uses two TPU "springs" that are slightly longer and with thinner mounting hooks so that two of these "springs" can be used at the same time.
 One of the issues with the TPU springs was that a pendulum like rotatary oscillation could occur.
 It was simple to eliminate by twisting the two TPU hooks located above and below the magnet plate in opposite directions.
 This twist in the springs would stop the oscillation but also put a rotational strain on the M4 nuts which could cause them to loosen over time.
 This design counteracts that but applies the same principle.

 <b>Additional parts needed:</b>
-<li>2 prints of either of the "Thin TPU spring 0.6x16mm.stl" or "Thin TPU spring 0.6x17mm.stl" obviously printed in TPU.</li>
+<li>2 prints of either of the "Thin TPU spring 0.6x16mm.stl" or "Thin TPU spring 0.6x17mm.stl" obviously printed in TPU.
+(I used 85A TPU)</li>
 <li>1 print of TPU Bolt Plate printed in PLA.
 This is just a shorter version of the orininal bolt plate without spring mounting slots.
 The original can still be used.</li>
-<li>2 prints of the TPU hook.
-(I used 85A TPU)</li>
+<li>2 prints of the TPU hook.</li>
 <li>1 print of the magnet plate 0.3 from the original model.
 This is the magnet plate for 0.3mm springs.</li>
 <br>
 I am currently using the "Thin TPU spring 0.6x17mm.stl" with the TPU bolt plate.
 I have used both "springs" with both bolt plates and all combinations work.
 It is just down to how tight you want the mouse to feel.